stay-at-home parents

 • First, your condition must meet the SSA’s definition of a disability;

-• Third, you must receive ongoing treatment from an acceptable healthcare provider or physician for your disabling condition; and
+• Third, you must receive ongoing treatment from an acceptable medical provider for your condition; and

-• Lastly, you must prove you cannot work or perform your usual job tasks directly as a result of your disability.
+• Lastly, you must prove you cannot work or perform your usual job tasks directly as a result of your health problems.

 Stay-at-home parents and homemakers who meet the above requirements are much more likely to qualify for disability benefits.
 Next, we’ll explain non-medical requirements for each program that may help stay-at-home parents with disabilities make ends meet.